-A super tasty dish with all the flavors of beef wellington.
-It feels like a nice surprise to cut into the ravioli and get a solid piece of steak cooked to medium or medium rare.
+A super tasty ravioli with all the flavors of beef wellington.
+It’s a nice surprise when you cut into the ravioli and get a solid piece of steak cooked to medium or medium rare.

-The mushroom mixture and simple gravy are perfect complements to this great ravioli!
+The mushroom mixture and simple gravy are perfect complements to this great beef wellington ravioli!

 Beef Wellington Ravioli